dymx101/DYMRollingBanner/README.md

 # DYMRollingBanner
 `DYMRollingBanner` is a clean and easy-to-use banner rolling control for your `homepage` screen.

-### Why did I write this shit
+### Why do I write it ?
-Recently, I've been searching for a scrolling banner view on the hub, but no luck... none of them satisfies me, so I decide to write my own.
+Recently, I've been searching for a scrolling banner view on the hub, but no luck...Some of the code I found are too old, they don't support Autolayout, and some don't scrolls infinitely... none of them satisfies me.
+So,  I finally decided to write a brand new control for this usage...and here you go!

 ### Why you should use it

 * It's writen with clean code and very easy to use.
 * It supports both local and remote images.
 * Auto Rolling will be paused when dragging, and resumed when dragging ended.
-* It internally implements a memory reusing mechanism, so it behaves faster and costs less memory.
+* Internally it has memory cache which makes it lightning fast and less memory consuming.
-* It can roll banners infinitely in a cycle patter, that mean it shows the first banner after the last one.
+* It rolls banners infinitely in a cycle patter, that mean it shows the first banner after the last one.
 * It uses block as the handler to handle image tapping events.
 * Support `AutoLayout` perfectly.
 * It's free :-)